UDAP

 - Dynamic Client Registration (DCR) — one-time registration using a signed software statement to obtain a

-client_id; required only when the client has not previously registered with the server and if the server supports DCR - JWT Client Authentication — authenticate on every request using a signed JWT assertion (Authentication Token, AnT) with an X.509 certificate chain in the
+client_id; required only when the client has not previously registered with the server and the server supports DCR - JWT Client Authentication — authenticate on every request using a signed JWT assertion (Authentication Token, AnT) with an X.509 certificate chain in the

 x5cheader; the registeredclient_idis reused asissandsubin each assertion - Tiered OAuth — delegated authorization for multi-system access per the UDAP Security IG